agentydragon/agentydragon.github.io/posts/2020-12-31-cartpole-q-learning.md

 I think my code found a policy that "solves" the environment faster when I put in 10% exploration.

-## Evaluation interfering with training
+## Rai's ML mistake #3: Evaluation interfering with training

 I ran my algorithm on 10k episodes, and every 1k episodes, I ran the code in "greedy mode" (i.e., no random actions) and recorded average performance on 100